-The 16th edition of Nuketown’s Summer Reading List features 13 books (12 novels, one non-fiction book), two novellas, and one graphic novel.
+The 16th edition of Nuketown’s Sci-Fi and Fantasy Summer Reading List for 2023 features 13 books (12 novels, one non-fiction book), two novellas, and one graphic novel.
 While dominated by science fiction titles, it has a few horror and fantasy books too.
 There’s a self-help book dedicated to dealing with stress.

 Looking Back at 2022

 Last year, I planned to read 17 books (12 novels, 5 non-fiction books), 5 novellas, and 5 graphic novels.

 I ended up reading eight of the 17 books on my list, one of the five novellas, and four of the five graphic novels.
 During the year that followed, I read another book on the list, getting my total up to nine, but the last graphic novel and the novellas lingered.
 The list is meant to be aspirational and fun – it’s nice to have goals and it’s nice to meet those goals, but I’m not going to beat myself up when I don’t meet them.

 Well, not too much.